sanderke/OIDC-NLGOV/NLGov-OpenIDConnect-profile.md

 ## Claims Metadata
 * iGov: usable
 * add source/time of attribute for quality/reliability of attributes, fits well with aggregated/distributed claims, limited supported in tools though
+* criteria for acceptance up to relying party, beyond scope of this profile

 # Relation with 3rd party (Resource Servers)
 ## Service Intermediation